iscc/iscc-specs/docs/specification.md

 6. Prepend the 1-byte component header (e.g. `0x30`).
 7. Encode resulting 9-byte sequence with [`encode`](#encode) to an Instance-ID Code
 8. Hex-Encode the tophash
-9. Return the Intance-ID and the hex-encoded tophash
+9. Return the Instance-ID and the hex-encoded tophash

 See also: [Instance-ID reference code](https://github.com/iscc/iscc-specs/blob/master/src/iscc/iscc.py#L162)